raducanb/objective-c-style-guide/README.md

 ### Underscores

 When using properties, instance variables should always be accessed and mutated using `self.`.
 This means that all properties will be visually distinct, as they will all be prefaced with `self.`.

-An exception to this: inside initializers, the backing instance variable (i.e. _variableName) should be used directly to avoid any potential side effects of the getters/setters.
+An exception to this: inside initializers, the backing instance variable should be used directly to avoid any potential side effects of the getters/setters.

 Local variables should not contain underscores.

 ## Methods

 In method signatures, there should be a space after the method type (-/+ symbol).
 There should be a space between the method segments (matching Apple's style).
 Always include a keyword and be descriptive with the word before the argument which describes the argument.

+When creating a new file, methods created by the file template that are not used should be deleted.
+No empty methods.

 The usage of the word "and" is reserved.
 It should not be used for multiple parameters as illustrated in the `initWithWidth:height:` example below.